Shima of Kalingga

 Ratu Maharani Shima was the queen regnant of the 7th century Kalingga kingdom on the northern coast of Central Java circa 674 CE.

 She introduced a law against thievery to encourage her people to be honest and uphold truth.
 According to tradition, a foreign king placed a bag filled with gold on the intersection in Kalingga to test the famed truthfulness and honesty of Kalingga people.
-Nobody dared to touch a bag that did not belong to them, until three years later Shima's son, the crown prince accidentally touched the bag with his feet.
-The queen issued a death sentence to her own son, but was overruled by the minister that appealed to the queen to spare the prince's life.
-Since it was prince's foot that touched the bag of gold, it was the foot that must be punished through mutilation.
+The bag was left undisturbed for three years, until Shima's son, the crown prince, accidentally stepped on it.
+The queen ordered his execution; after a minister appealed to her on the prince's behalf, she reduced the sentence to mutilation of the foot which had touched the bag.

-Shima's great-grandson is Sanjaya, who was the king of the Sunda and Galuh kingdoms, and also the founder of the Mataram Kingdom of Central Java.
+Shima's great-grandson is Sanjaya, who was the king of the Sunda and Galuh kingdoms, and also the founder of the Mataram kingdom of Central Java.